Considering Hiring a Doula?

 Doula care is so much more than just support during your labor and as a first time mom, or a family considering doula care for the first time, it can be a bit difficult to know where to begin in your efforts of finding the right doula for your family’s individual needs, but also maximizing the care-to-cost-to-connection ratio with the doula you choose.

-Here are six steps to help you navigate this new territory and maximize the kind of experience you can have in your search for a doula, but also in your birth journey!
+Here are six steps to help you navigate this new territory and maximize the kind of experience you can have in your search to find a doula, but also in your birth journey!

 Step 1: Do you even want or need a doula?

-Doing a simple search online for “local doulas” can be a bit overwhelming, depending on where you live!
+Doing a simple search online for “local doulas” or “find a doula near me” can be a bit overwhelming, depending on where you live!
 Knowing what kind of services are generally available from a doula, and matching that with what your ideal vision is for your birth, can help you gauge, not only whether you actually want / need a doula, but what services you would like for her to offer.
 Then you can narrow down your doula search right from the get go!

 The advantage to finding doulas in your area who offer the services you are looking for means you don’t have to hire three different individuals for services which could have been available all in one place.
 Hiring several people for different services adds more people to your contact loop before / after giving birth, which can honestly become a headache during a time when you are simply wanting to snuggle in with your new baby, bond AND sleep!
 This also creates fluidity and connection throughout your pregnancy, during birth, and into the postpartum period in your relationship with your Doula.
 They will be able to handle everything while you just focus on your new baby and your growing family!

-Doulas provide care in many different areas and also offer an array of additional services which are cohesive to doula care and the support of families.
+Generally, doulas provide care in many different areas and also offer an array of additional services which are cohesive to doula care and the support of families.
+Not all of them of course, which is why it is important to find a doula that offers services specifically to meet your wants and needs.
 Determining which services are, or might be, important to you, and then searching doulas in your area who offer those specific services can save a lot of time in the interviewing process of finding the right one!

 Here is a handful (or two ;-)) of potential service options available to doula families…